potpiejimmy/dncash-io/README.md

 This will create a load-balanced auto-scaling EB environment for Node.js.
 The ALB is needed for websockets and SSL support.
 Increase the load balancer's Idle Timeout attribute to a higher value to avoid closing websockets every 60 seconds (you can do that in the AWS web console).

-In AWS RDS, create a new database (mysql-5.6 is fine) with parameter sql_mode=STRICT_TRANS_TABLES (create a new parameter group for that first), then open the security group's inbound rule temporarily to execute the database setup remotely.
+In AWS RDS, create a new database (recommended: mysql 8) with parameter sql_mode=STRICT_TRANS_TABLES (create a new parameter group for that first), then open the security group's inbound rule temporarily to execute the database setup remotely.
 To run the mysql commands given above against the remote DB, add "-h hostname" to the mysql commands:

     mysql -h aws-rds-endpoint-host ...